AwalaApp/network-website/contributions/index.md

 - Test the [Relaynet](https://play.google.com/store/apps/details?id=tech.relaycorp.gateway) and [courier](https://play.google.com/store/apps/details?id=tech.relaycorp.courier) apps on Android, and give us feedback on [the forum](https://community.relaynet.network/).
 We're particularly keen to hear whether anything breaks on older phones.
 This is blocked by the release of the [Relaynet Ping for Android](https://github.com/relaycorp/relaynet-ping-android/) (due by March 2021).
 - Build or prototype Windows/Linux apps once we release the Relaynet app for desktop.
 - Translate the Android and desktop apps to your native language(s).
 This is currently blocked by two things:
-  - We want to wait until the text is a bit more stable.
+  - We want to wait until the text has been finalised.
   - We need to identify and provision the translation service we'll use, and integrate it with our automated release processes.

 Please subscribe to our newsletter below to be notified about new ways to contribute to the project.